perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - animation of bell (now bell animation FPS can be tuned via .sd file)
 - signal script parser (by perpetualKid): reduces CPU time needed for signal management
 - second phase of wheel bearing management (by steamer_ctn)
-- NEW: added flag Cab3DFreightAnim to define 3dCab specific static freight animations
+- added flag Cab3DFreightAnim to define 3dCab specific static freight animations
+- NEW: fixed bug about locos not moving introduced with advanced couplers feature (by steamer_ctn)
+- NEW: fixed bug of AI trains not appearing on single track section paths

 CREDITS
 This unofficial version couldn't have been created without following contributions: